 The following color code is used to classify detections:

-Green - Pickable object: These are the only objects sent to the robot for picking.
+Green - Pickable object: These are the only objects that can be sent to the robot for picking.

 Orange - Unpickable object: Pickit successfully detected the object, but it’s not pickable.